 Do you sell and/or manufacture clothing in the Netherlands?
 Or do you sell, distribute, or import clothing under your own brand name (you are then considered a manufacturer)?
 You must make sure the products meet the fire safety standards.
 There are inflammability tests to determine the fire hazard category.

 Fire safety standards

 Clothes made fully of acrylic, modacryl, nylon, olefin, polyester, and wool meet the set requirements.
-Clothes made of other fabrics can only be sold if accompanied by a test report or a certificate from the supplier indicating that the clothing meets the set requirements.
+You can only sell clothes made of other fabrics if they are accompanied by a test report or a certificate from the supplier.
+This certificate must indicate that the clothing meets the fire safety requirements.

 - Daywear should be tested following the ASTM D1230 norm.
 The requirements are laid down in the Enforcement Agreements regarding the fire safety of clothing (Commodities Act, in Dutch).